doged/diy-dogecoin-digger/bin/README.md

-This list is far from complete, of course -- getting builds together for more exotic hardware that you might have lying around not digging for Dogecoin is a priority around here.
+This list is far from complete, of course -- getting builds together for more exotic hardware that you might have lying around not digging for DogecoinDark is a priority around here.

 ## Helper applications